PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

    compatibility orchestrator unless a bounded phase-contract simplification is identified; all of its former raw top-level mutation loops now have indexed semantic owners.
-3. Select the next raw layout helper from the current lowerer by fixed-pipeline priority and measured size, then characterize its real-model match count, topology, ownership, and failure contracts before extraction.
-Do not tune a dormant compatibility path against the current SiNet artifact.
+3. At resumption, first audit the remaining 650-line `_optimize_transpose_binary_bridges` helper and its sole production call.
+   Classify its binary subfamilies, determine whether it is an intended dispatcher or still owns independent full-map mutation loops, and measure active match counts before selecting an extraction boundary.
+Do not begin implementation until that characterization is recorded.
 4. Keep the terminal direct backend boundary explicit; do not reintroduce fallback into the legacy TensorFlow pipeline or broaden optional artifact execution.